willscreel/yeti/README.md

 # yeti

-yeti is a build system to generate a dark, bunsenlabs version of arc-theme.
+yeti is a build system to generate a dark version of arc-theme.

 ![A screenshot of the theme](https://i.imgur.com/ACFkM10.png)

 ### Dependencies to Build

-#### For Debian based distros (bunsenlabs)
+#### For Debian based distros (Ubuntu / BunsenLabs)

 * `build-essential` (make)
 * `gtk2-engines-murrine` (optional) - for gtk2 themes